robhaj/intro-to-react/03_class_based_components/class_based_components.md

 - Here we will be refactoring our functional component into a class based component.
 - When we write a class based component, we must always define a render method.
-- When to use class based component vs functional component
+- When to use class based component vs functional component?
   - Start with a functional component, if you find yourself needing additional functionality, make it a class based component
 - Previously, our SearchBar component was a functional component, we will be changing it to a class based component.
 - Functional Component